csdms/ivy/lessons/git/git-workflow.md

 To https://github.com/mdpiper/ivy-collaboration
  * [new branch]      mdpiper/update-contributors -> mdpiper/update-contributors
 ```
-You'll again be prompted to enter the password for your SSH key.
+You'll again be prompted to enter the passphrase for your SSH key.

 Note that the output from `git push`
 includes a link to create a *pull request* on GitHub.